Looking through the Kerr disk: Visualizations

 \section{Visualizations}

 Using the presented solutions to the geodesic equations, we can inspect various vortical null geodesics in more detail.
-In the following, we consider a black hole with a rotation parameter $a/m = 0.99$ and integrate from the position of the observer $(u_o = 0, \, r_o = -\infty, \, \theta_o = \pi/4, \, \psi_o =0)$ to a source located at $r_s=+\infty$.
+In the following, we consider a black hole with a rotation parameter $a/m = 0.99$ and integrate from the position of the observer $(u_o = 0, \, r_o = -\infty, \, \theta_o = \pi/4, \, \psi_o =0)$ to a test source located at $r_s=+\infty$.
 These values are chosen so that the inner throat remains significantly large while maximizing the asymmetry due to the rotation of the central object.
+Lowering the value $a/m$ only decreases the size of the observer's field of view and renders the effect of the rotation on the null geodesics less prominent while not altering the overall qualitative behavior of null geodesics considered in this section.
 Note that by inverting the parameter $\tau$ along the geodesic, we obtain a trajectory that originates at the source and terminates at the observer.

 In this section, for presentation, we use Kerr-Schild coordinates, which have an underlying flat metric, and we treat the coordinates $(x,y,z)$ as pseudo-Cartesian coordinates.
 Furthermore, going from one asymptotically flat region to the other (i.e., from $r>0$ to $r<0$ or vice versa) requires traversing the disk enclosed by the ring singularity \cite{chrusciel_structure_2020}.
 In Kerr-Schild coordinates, the vortical null geodesics we consider can cross over from positive to negative values of $z$ only by traversing the disk in the $x$-$y$-plane, thereby changing the sign of $r$.
 Thus, in the following plots, the region with positive/negative $z$ corresponds to the region with positive/negative radius $r$.
 These two regions correspond to the northern hemisphere in their respective asymptotically flat ends of the spacetime (defined by the polar angle $\theta\in[0,\pi/2]$).
 Consequently, the horizons are only drawn at positive $z$ while the causality-violating region is only present at negative $z$.